 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before taking delafloxacin,

-- tell your doctor and pharmacist if you are allergic or have had a severe reaction to delafloxacin, any other quinolone or fluoroquinolone antibiotic such as ciprofloxacin (Cipro), gatifloxacin (Tequin; not available in the U.S.), gemifloxacin (Factive), levofloxacin (Levaquin), lomefloxacin (Maxaquin; not available in the U.S.), moxifloxacin (Avelox), nalidixic acid (NegGram), norfloxacin (Noroxin), ofloxacin (Floxin), and sparfloxacin (Zagam; not available in the U.S.), any other medications, or any of the ingredients in delafloxacin tablets.
+- tell your doctor and pharmacist if you are allergic or have had a severe reaction to delafloxacin, any other quinolone or fluoroquinolone antibiotic such as ciprofloxacin (Cipro), gemifloxacin (Factive), levofloxacin (Levaquin), moxifloxacin (Avelox), and ofloxacin, any other medications, or any of the ingredients in delafloxacin tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- if you are taking antacids containing aluminum hydroxide or magnesium hydroxide (Maalox, Mylanta, others), didanosine (Videx) solution sucralfate (Carafate), or vitamin or mineral supplements that contain iron or zinc, take these medications 6 hours before or 2 hours after you take delafloxacin.
+- if you are taking antacids containing aluminum hydroxide or magnesium hydroxide (Maalox, Mylanta, others), or certain medications such as didanosine (Videx) solution, sucralfate (Carafate), or vitamin or mineral supplements that contain iron or zinc, take these medications 6 hours before or 2 hours after you take delafloxacin.